 If you are trying to tackle acne, starting red light therapy might help you a great deal.
 Red light and near-infrared light have proven to have anti-inflammatory properties, which come in handy in acne.
 RLT prevents bacteria from spreading, helps breakouts heal faster, and promotes new, more robust skin cells.

-Another great benefit of red light therapy is that it aids in treating psoriasis.
+Another great red light therapy benefit is that it aids in treating psoriasis.
 This autoimmune disease requires constant monitoring because, as of now, it has no cure.
 Psoriasis presents itself in red silverish patches on the skin surface.
 The psoriasis scales can appear anywhere and anytime.
 What’s more, in some cases, the patches can be itchy and even bleed.

 Research shows that red light therapy is 80% effective for psoriasis patients.
 Continous light treatments help heal the psoriasis scales quicker and avert spreading.
 Additionally, red light exposure has proven to reduce psoriasis flare-up and make a living with the condition much more manageable.